 Finally, it is important to promptly submit all documentation requested by the financial aid office (check your MyNSC Student Center "To Do List").
 Your financial aid application cannot be processed until all requested documents are received.
 All required documents must be received by NSC Financial Aid prior to the last day of the period of enrollment for which you are seeking financial aid.
 If all documents have not been received by NSC Financial Aid by at least six weeks prior to the tuition due date for a semester, you should plan to either pay your tuition or set up a payment plan and make all required payments, then receive your financial aid as a reimbursement.

-For an overview of the types of aid available, please see http://nsc.edu/finaid.
+For an overview of the types of aid available and eligibility requirements, please see nsc.edu/finaid.

 Courses Eligible for Financial Aid

-Only those courses that apply toward a student’s declared major or minor will be considered eligible for financial aid funding.
-Additionally, after passing a course with a grade of D- or better, a student can only be funded for one additional repeat of the same course.
+Only those courses that apply towards a student's declared major or minor will be considered eligible for financial aid funding.
+Additionally, after passing a course with a grade of D- or better, a student can only be funded for one subsequent repeat of the same course.
 Finally, students can only receive funding for a maximum of 30 credits of remedial or prerequisite coursework.
 Please view the complete repeat policy at nsc.edu/finaid.

 Satisfactory Academic Progress Requirements